Social media and telecom companies vague about their response to January 6 committee – KION546

 An official at one of the companies that received a request from the committee told CNN that McCarthy’s warning last week was interpreted as a “shot across the bow” for phone providers, in particular.
 Still, many of the companies have indicated they still intend to work with the committee but the responses were overwhelmingly vague as far as what that would entail.

-The committee sent the request to 35 companies asking them specifically to contact the committee if for some reason they were unable to comply with the request.
+“These records supplement the material we’ve received from other House Committees related to their earlier probes of January 6th.
+The Select Committee is also aware that the National Archives has undertaken the process required by law for review of presidential records,” the statement continued.

+A spokesperson from the National Archives told CNN it had received the request from the committee and “will respond to it in accordance with the Presidential Records Act.”

-The request was not for these companies to turn over any of these records, but just to preserve them in the event the committee’s investigation leads them to ask for them to be handed over.
+The preservation requests that were sent to 35 companies were not for these companies to turn over any of these records, but just to preserve them in the event the committee’s investigation leads them to ask for them to be handed over.
 In their letters to the companies, the committee went to great pains to point out that the request should not be interpreted as the subjects being the targets of the investigation or being accused of doing anything wrong.

 “Inclusion of any individual name on the list should not be viewed as indicative of any wrongdoing by that person or others,” the letters reads.
 “The document identifies individuals who may have relevant information to aid the factfinding of the Select Committee.”

-In addition to the preservation of records, the committee separately asked 15 social media companies, many of whom were also on the preservation of records request list, to turn over a range of records related to company policies dealing with extremism, misinformation and foreign influence.
-Thursday also marks the deadline for various government agencies to comply with the Committee’s request.
+The committee had sent the request to the 35 companies asking them specifically to contact the panel if for some reason they were unable to comply with it.

 The complex and extensive requests coupled with the unique nature of the committee’s work seems to have left many of these companies in a difficult position.
 CNN reached out to all 35 companies to see how they plan to respond.
-Most did not respond to CNN at all and the ones who did offered diplomatic responses that did not shed much insight into how they plan to comply.
+Most did not respond at all and the ones that did offered diplomatic responses that did not give much insight into how they plan to comply.

 While Smith makes it clear that Discord, an instant messaging and digital distribution platform, wants to cooperate with the investigation, the company could not describe at what level they plan to comply.

-Note: This story has been updated with a statement from the House select committee.
-CORRECTION: An earlier version of this story misspelled Sana Javaid’s name.